Roxham Road: 2018: Political repercussions in Canada

 For 2018, the IRB reported 20,607 total asylum applications from irregular entrants.
-Of those, 18,215, or 88 percent, came via Roxham Road.
+Of those, 18,215, or 88 percent, came through Roxham Road.
 The largest portion that year were the 7,585, or 42 percent, from Nigeria.
 Haitians dropped to 585, roughly a tenth of their 2017 total; the planned revocation of TPS late in 2017 was stayed pending litigation and almost a year later a U.S. federal judge enjoined the Trump administration from doing so.
 Over a thousand Colombians entered at Roxham, as well.
 The IRB accepted 3,307 of the applicants who crossed irregularly, improving its rate to 16 percent of the total.

 2019: Canadian election year

 Late in 2018 the Canadian government began compensating the residents along Roxham near the border for all the disruption to their neighborhood.
 One woman who owns a 200 acre farm about a kilometer from the crossing received $25,000.
 She and 44 other residents in the area eventually split $405,000, the individual payments based on how close they lived to the border.

 The Roxham Road residents were not the only parties compensated.
 In mid-2018 the federal government had offered Manitoba, Ontario (where many of the non-Francophone refugee claimants preferred to resettle) and Quebec $50 million each to offset the cost of supporting asylum seekers; at the beginning of 2019 it made $115 million available to provincial and local governments to cover refugees' temporary housing costs.
 Ontario and Quebec said that by that point they had spent $200 and $300 million each by then.
 Trudeau, praising the cooperation of the governments of Quebec and Toronto with the federal government on the issue, said they would get more money.
 Later in the year, Quebec got $250 million.

-Ontario proved to be more difficult.
 In mid-2018 newly elected Progressive Conservative premier Doug Ford announced the provincial government was withdrawing its support for the more than 3,000 refugees temporarily housed in Toronto, since "this mess was 100 percent the result of the federal government" and had created a housing crisis in the city.
 Ford's timing put the federal government in a difficult position, since some of the refugees were housed in college dormitories that had to be available for students before the end of the summer.
 Trudeau, after meeting with Ford, said that "it didn't seem to me that the Premier was quite as aware of our international obligations to the UN Convention on Refugees as he might have been.
 So I spent a little time explaining how the asylum-seeking system works and how our system is supposed to operate," remarks that Lisa MacLeod, Ford's Minister of Children, Community and Social Services, termed "disrespectful" on the Prime Minister's part.
 The federal government allocated $11 million of the $50 million it had offered Ontario to the Toronto city government.